 To increase the desire in your partnership, start treating your partner like your lover, not just like your co-parent.

 4. Watch Them At Their Best

 Confidence and competence.
-It might sound boring, but when most of us see it in action - it's downright sexy.
+These two words might sound boring, but in action, they’re downright sexy.

-Whatever it is, see if you can watch your partner through the eyes of a stranger.
-This can remind you that you don’t know quite as much as you think you know about your partner.
+Try to watch your partner through the eyes of a stranger, with curiosity and not critique.
+This can remind you that you don’t know quite as much about them as you might think.

 5. Hold It Lightly

 Try to hold sex lightly and remember that all sexual desire ebbs and flows over time, and that the changes in yours might not always line up with those of your partner.
 Having less sex than you used to (at this point in time) doesn’t mean it’ll be that way forever.
 The key is to prioritize your sex life as much as you can, and to avoid catastrophizing when things take a dip.

 Particularly if you have an infant or toddler, it can be incredibly difficult to keep a sexual connection alive.
 Sleep deprivation, constant childcare, and a lack of alone time can all be culprits.
 Even if you don’t have young children, it can be challenging to maintain a full-throttle sex life over the course of a long-term relationship.

 This is also okay!
 Don’t punish yourself or your partner.
 Trust yourselves, and each other, to prioritize the sexual elements of your connection, and know that if you do so you’ll be able to give them more attention when the dust settles.